-But it turns out there can be too much of a good thing.
+But it turns out there can be too much of a good thing in this case.
 For one 16-year-old, drinking three cups of green tea per day as part of a weight-loss plan led to herb-induced hepatitis—yikes!

 If you're worried about whether you need to stop sipping green tea immediately, Sonpal says there's no need to fret: "Green tea is incredibly safe for the most part," he explains.
 "It's rare for hepatotoxicity to occur with daily normal consumption, like one or two cups."
 The damaging effects happen if you drink green tea religiously and have several cups per day.
-To find out how much is too much, speak to your doctor since every body breaks down the compounds in foods and herbs differently.
+To find out how much is too much, speak to your doctor since everybody breaks down the compounds in foods and herbs differently.

 What drinks do you swear by for health and beauty?
 Tell us in the comments below!